-The only problem: how can you write an essay for your Princeton application that demonstrates your accomplishments, communicates your passion for Princeton, and exhibits a clear personal voice and style – all wrapped up in a tiny word count limit?
-Check out our guide to answering the 2016-2017 Princeton University supplementary essays.
+The only problem: How can you write an essay for your Princeton application that demonstrates your accomplishments, communicates your passion for Princeton, and exhibits a clear personal voice and style — all wrapped up in a tiny word count?
+Check out our guide to answering the 2016-2017 Princeton University supplemental essays.

 Princeton Application Writing Prompts

 Please briefly elaborate on one of your extracurricular activities or work experiences that was particularly meaningful to you.
 (About 150 words [250 MAX])